On the Practical Implementation of a Sequential Quadratic Programming Algorithm for Nonconvex Sum-of-squares Problems: Benchmarks

 \subsection{Region-of-Attraction Estimation}

-We consider the problem to find the region-of-attraction (ROA) for nonlinear closed-loop systems.
-We are interested to solve the following standard ROA estimation problem
+We consider the problem of computing an inner approximation for the region-of-attraction (ROA) of nonlinear closed-loop systems.
+We solve the standard ROA estimation problem

-where $V$ is the sought Lyapunov function, $s$ is a SOS multiplier coming from the generalized $\mathcal{S}$-procedure and $f(\cdot)$ is the closed loop dynamic, $g_0$ is a pre-defined \textit{safe set} which we make use of to find a less conservative solution by minimizing the squared $l_2$-norm $\|\cdot\|_{\mathbb R[x]}$ on the space of polynomials.\footnote{A small cost value indicates large portions of the safe set are covered by the ROA function.} The stable level set is pre-defined as $\gamma = 1$, but could be also a decision variable.
+where $V$ is the sought Lyapunov function, $s$ is a SOS multiplier resulting from Theorem~\ref{Theo: genSprocedure} and $f(\cdot)$ is the closed loop dynamic, $g_0$ is a pre-defined \textit{safe set} which we make use of to find a less conservative solution by minimizing the squared $l_2$-norm $\|\cdot\|_{\mathbb R[x]}$ on the space of polynomials.
+A small cost value indicates large portions of the safe set are covered by the ROA function.
+Thus, such a cost function is a good choice for (state) constrained problems, to obtain less conservative results and is also used in subsequent benchmarks in a similar fashion.
+The stable level set is fixed to $\gamma = 1$, but could be also a decision variable.
 Two examples are considered: The first example is taken from \cite{chakrabortyEtAl2011ii}, where the nonlinear ROA analysis is used to assess the robustness properties of the F/A-18 flight control laws.
 The second example evaluates scalability and robustness in terms of the number of system states $n$, using an $N$-link (planar) robot arm.